ibexa/documentation-user/docs/content_management/content_organization/manage_locations_urls.md

 For each new alias, you can set the following options:

 - Language - the language of the Content item that the alias redirects to.
-- Redirect to alias destination - when toggled on, the alias will redirect to the Content item's actual URL.
+- Redirect to alias destination - when toggled on, the alias redirects to the Content item's actual URL.
-- Place at the website root - when toggled, the alias will be created in the root of the website.
+- Place at the website root - when toggled, the alias is created in the root of the website.
-If this is toggled off, the alias will be relative to the parent of the Content item.
+If this is toggled off, the alias is relative to the parent of the Content item.
 - SiteAccess - when selected, the prefix of the respective SiteAccess is added to the alias path.

 ### URL wildcards